 Take courage!
 In all of life, whether we’re flourishing or floundering, God is at work.
 And one day, we’ll be able to see that even the ugly things in life are covered with beautiful sprinkles.

-Did you enjoy this article?
-We encourage you to check out more articles in our #mentalhealth series.
+Editor’s Note: Did you enjoy this article?
+Check out more articles in our #mentalhealth series.

 Have a question about what you read?